veeneck/CutsceneKit/README.md

 CutsceneKit is a SpriteKit dependent framework with the goal of providing two core pieces of functionality.

-- Provide an event sequence that can run any group of SKActions and allow them to be skipped.
+- Provide an event sequence that can run any group of SKActions on different nodes and allow them to be skipped.
 - Add timed hooks to SKVideoNodes that allows them to be skimmed, skipped, and have dialogue overlay.

+## Getting Started with CKCutscene

+The main goal of CKCutscene is to provide playback control of SKActions.
+Here is a basic example:

+    self.cutscene = CKCutscene()
+    let sequence = CKSequence(actions: [
+        CKAction(node: nodeA, action: SKAction.moveToX(500, duration: 5)),
+        CKAction(node: nodeB, action: SKAction.moveToX(500, duration: 3))
+    ])
+    self.cutscene.addSequences([sequence])
+    self.cutscene.begin() {
+        print("playback complete")
+    }

+The code above will move two unrelated nodes (`nodeA` and `nodeB`).
+Each will move at their own speed / duration, and the callback will be called when the action with the lonest duration has finished.
+Think of it as SKAction.group() on different nodes.
+This first benefit is nice, but it's worth noting that there is a workaround using [`SKAction.runAction(_:onChildWithName:)`](https://developer.apple.com/library/prerelease/mac/documentation/SpriteKit/Reference/SKAction_Ref/index.html#//apple_ref/occ/clm/SKAction/runAction:onChildWithName:) along with a `waitForDuration`.

+Fortunately, there are more benefits to this approach.
+Among them are:

+- Convenient a

 ## Status